 I. Participants and Eligibility

-A. Each team leader must submit an official entry form along with the $300 (per team) entry fee deposit to North Dakota Teen Challenge NO LATER than noon the Friday prior to each respective tournament.
+A. Each team leader must submit an official entry form along with the $300 (per team) entry fee deposit to North Dakota Teen Challenge NO LATER than Saturday, June 6th which is 2 weeks prior to tournament.
 Upon acceptance, applicants will be entered into the field.
 A team may consist of two (2) or three (3) individuals.
 Those who enter after the field is full will be placed on an alternate list.
 Confirmations will be both mailed and emailed.
 The Parshall Bay tournaments have a max of 100 teams.

 C. Contestants may pay with a credit card, check or money order (no cash will be accepted)

 D. Contestants must follow all current ND Game and Fish regulations.